adamayd/dotnet-linux/README.md

 ## Data

 Initial data loads will be in CSV files, but the goal is to get to SQL Server on Linux in Azure as long as cost can be kept down.
-Another relational DB may be subsituted to keep costs low for the long run, but initial testing will be done on SQL Server 2017/2019
+Another relational DB may be subsituted to keep costs low for the long run, but initial testing will be done on SQL Server 2017/2019.
+I would like to create a Graph QL implementation using Apollo or such for data.

-## Backend - APIsapi
+## Backend - APIs

 The backed APIs will be written in C# in .NET Core 3.x in a small microservices architecture that aligns with containerization